Wildlife Photography Workshop in Brazil

 WHEN DOES THE WORKSHOP START?

-The workshop starts on August 30th, 2023 in Cuiaba, Brazil.
-You will want to arrive a day early as the workshop starts early in the morning on the 8th.
-If you are on a budget, we recommend you stay at THIS hotel as it is right across from the airport, has good food, and is comfortable.
+The workshop starts on September 18th, 2024 in Cuiaba, Brazil.
+You will want to arrive a day early as the workshop starts early in the morning on the 17th.
+If you do plan on arriving early, we recommend the following hotel:

 WHEN DOES THE WORKSHOP END?